nkalpakis21/feedbackly-admin-portal/FIREBASE_SETUP.md

 1. In your Firebase project, go to "Project Settings" (gear icon)
 2. Scroll down to "Your apps" section
 3. Click "Add app" and select the web icon (`</>`)
-4. Enter app nickname: `feedbackly-admin-portal`
+4. Enter app nickname: `Shiply-admin-portal`
 5. Click "Register app"
 6. Copy the Firebase configuration object